Gibbatron/Gibbatron.github.io/rnaseq-course-d1.md

 ---
 ---

-<span style="font-family: Consolas; color: black;">We will cover:
+We will cover:

 - Introduction to course.
 - Basic Unix.
 - Introduction to HAWK.
 - Basic Unix Continued.
-- Fetch data with nf-core/fetchngs pipeline.</span>
+- Fetch data with nf-core/fetchngs pipeline.

 ---